campanell/ml-agents/docs/Getting-Started-with-Balance-Ball.md

 default.
 In order to enable it, you must follow these steps.
 Please note that the `Internal` Brain mode will only be available once completing these steps.

-To set up the TensorFlowSharp Support, follow [Setting up ML-Agents within Unity](Basic-Guides.md#setting-up-ml-agents-within-unity) section and [Setting up TensorFlowSharp Support](Basic-Guides.md#setting-up-tensorflowsharp-support) of the Basic Guides page.
+To set up the TensorFlowSharp Support, follow [Setting up ML-Agents within Unity](Basic-Guide.md#setting-up-ml-agents-within-unity) section and [Setting up TensorFlowSharp Support](Basic-Guide.md#setting-up-tensorflowsharp-support) of the Basic Guide page.

 ### Embedding the trained model into Unity

-To embed the trained model into Unity, follow the later part of [Training the Brain with Reinforcement Learning](Basic-Guides.md#training-the-brain-with-reinforcement-learning) section of the Basic Buides page.
+To embed the trained model into Unity, follow the later part of [Training the Brain with Reinforcement Learning](Basic-Guide.md#training-the-brain-with-reinforcement-learning) section of the Basic Buides page.